-Monitoring to assess the adherence to and effectiveness of this policy will be completed periodically by the senior leadership team, Headteacher, COO and DPO and Trust Directors.
+Monitoring to assess the adherence to and effectiveness of this policy will be completed periodically by the senior leadership team, Headteacher, Trust Head of Service and DPO and Trust Directors.

 Monitoring should be conducted on a regular basis, but no less than once annually.
-Output for the monitoring should be reported to Headteacher/DPO/COO and Trust Directors.
+Output for the monitoring should be reported to Headteacher/DPO/ Trust Head of Service and Trust Directors.